Program: Communication Sciences & Disorders (MS)

 No (skip to question 14)

-Assessment Goal 3: Improve student outcomes (accreditation, program completion rates, PRAXIS exam pass rates, and employment rates for the past three academic years) to meet the program accreditation body’s established threshold of 80% three-year average.
+Assessment Goal 3: Improve student outcomes (program completion rates, PRAXIS exam pass rates, and employment rates for the past three academic years) to meet the program accreditation body’s established threshold of 80% three-year average

 7) State the type(s) of evidence gathered to answer the assessment question and/or meet the assessment goals that were given in Question #6.

-Evidence for Goal 1: Direct evaluation data from students.
-Indirect data from alumni and employment surveys, internal and external curriculum reviews, internal and external curriculum reviews
+Evidence for Goal 1: Data from student, alumni, and employment surveys, internal and external curriculum reviews, internal and external curriculum reviews

-Evidence for Goal 2: Direct evaluation data including the students' clinical clock hours in 2013 and 2014 and data from student surveys.
-Indirect data from alumni and employer surveys
+Evidence for Goal 2: Our students' clinical clock hours in 2012 and 2013, data from student, alumni, and employer surveys

 8) State how many persons submitted evidence that was evaluated.
 If applicable, please include the sampling technique used.